 - Intentional copying of the written works of others (including but not limited to books, articles and/or manuscripts) with an intention to claim such work(s) as the member's own.

 - Unauthorized use of another member's intellectual property, including but not limited to such other member's name, logo, trademarks or service marks, and/or copyrighted information.

 - Intentional misrepresentation of RWA membership qualifications or credentials to RWA or to the public.

-- Unauthorized use of RWA and/or RWA Chapter property, including but not limited to RWA's name, logo, other trademarks or service marks, copyrighted information, and membership listings.
+- Unauthorized use of RWA and/or RWA Chapter property, including but not limited to funds or money, RWA's name, logo, other trademarks or service marks, copyrighted information, and membership listings.